timothymei327/timothymei327/README.md

 ### Hi there, my name is Timothy! 👋
 ![banner-img](https://i.imgur.com/OMycFN7.png)

-I am a software engineer with a diverse background ranging from developing interactive browser-based programs to pioneering efforts within the niche community of NYC/four-wall handball.
-A natural leader with a passionate inclination towards critical thinking, I strive to learn and build creative but effective applications to bridge the gap between functionality and innovation.
+Dedicated Software Engineer delivering end to end product outcomes while working collaboratively in team centric environments.
+Ability to pinpoint requirements, influence stakeholders, and communicate effectively with cross functional teams of support, development teams, and designers.
+Excellent project management skills with ability to work with ambiguity and drive project completion with minimal oversight.
+A natural leader with a passion for critical thinking, I strive to learn and build creative but effective applications to bridge the gap between functionality and innovation.

 <!--
 **timothymei327/timothymei327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.